 Hannah first encountered the beautiful Zapotec woven art when she was living in Oaxaca, volunteering with a microfinance NGO, Fundación En Vía.
 Her close connection with the weavers, love of textiles, and belief that commerce can and should have a positive social impact, made joining the team at MZ a perfect fit.
 She brings to the table her experience in journalism, marketing and sales to take on the role as Creative + Marketing Manager.
 She is a dedicated traveler, food enthusiast, and creative spirit who is passionate about social justice, sustainability, and ethical fashion.
 Hannah lives in Portland, Oregon and Oaxaca, Mexico.

-Paco was born in Teotitlán del Valle, Oaxaca, Mexico.
-He belongs to the Zapotec culture that still exists in the Oaxaca Valley.
+Paco was born in Teotitlán del Valle, Oaxaca, Mexico, and hails from Zapotec ansestry.
 The great majority of the members of the community are weavers, and Paco says that it is a good way to stay connected to their cultural heritage by preserving their craft.
 Paco and his 3 brothers are the fourth generation of weavers in his family; he learned the art of weaving from his father, master weaver Porfirio Santiago Mendez.
 He started his first rug at the age of 11.
-His mother, Gloria Bautista taught Paco how to dye the wool.
-Nowadays Paco is about to pass his knowledge to his two sons and two daughters.
-In the last four years Paco has traveled to the US, giving weaving demonstrations and rug exhibitions.
-He has joined MZ as the partner in Teotitlan who coordinates and ships all the orders.
+His mother, Gloria, taught Paco how to dye the wool, and now Paco passes on that knowledge to his own children.
+For MZ, he is the partner in Teotitlan who coordinates and ships all inventory orders to the US.

 Ana Cris is an industrial designer from Xalapa, Veracruz, Mexico.
 After completing her degree, she wanted to explore the more intimate process of designing for handmade techniques.
-She first came to Oaxaca to take a certification course in Industrial Design at Oaxaca’s renowned Centro de las Artes San Augustín, and afterwards she decided to stay, drawn by the rich artisanal tradition.
-Since then, she has explored every aspect of crafting objects from local materials, making her a great asset to the MZ team in her role as the Design + Production Manager.
-She feels that working with MZ is a great opportunity to get to know Oaxaca better through its artisans, the traditions of their communities, and the materials they work with.
-Above all, she is motivated by the principles of fair trade, which support the makers and respect the traditional designs
+She first came to Oaxaca to take a certification course in Industrial Design at Oaxaca’s renowned Centro de las Artes San Augustín.
+Drawn by the rich artisanal tradition, she decided to stay, and has explored every aspect of crafting objects from local materials.
+She feels that working with MZ is a great opportunity to get to know Oaxaca through its artisans, their traditions, and the materials they work with.
+Above all, she is motivated by the principles of fair trade, which support the makers and respect the traditional designs.